-Craig is a partner in the firm’s New Orleans office.
+Craig is a partner in the firm’s New Orleans office and also works from our Jackson office.
 After gaining extensive experience at Tennessee's largest construction law firm, Craig joined the firm in 2016.
 He has represented every type of entity involved in a construction project, including sureties, owners, design professionals, general contractors, subcontractors and suppliers.
 This background allows him to expertly handle all aspects of a construction dispute.

 Craig primarily focuses his practice on surety and construction litigation, assisting sureties with project takeovers, performance bond defaults, payment bond claims, bad faith claims and indemnity litigation.
 He also has extensive experience with complex construction litigation, public bid protests, contract drafting and negotiation, administrative claims, lien disputes and he has provided transactional services to various construction related entities.

 He is a founder of a New Orleans Mardi Gras krewe and the Chapter Leader for his local Boston College Alumni Association.
-When not practicing law, he enjoys spending time with his family and their two Pembroke Welsh Corgis.
+When not practicing law, he enjoys spending time with his family and playing golf.

 Parkcrest Builders, LLC v.
 Hous.
 Auth. of New Orleans, 2018 WL 2766067 (E.D.
 La.
 2018).
 This litigation involved the wrongful termination of a surety and its principal following the takeover of a large multi-family public housing project.
 The firm assisted the surety in defeating the owner’s performance bond claim, converting the principal’s termination for cause to a termination for convenience and successfully pursuing the surety’s claim for the outstanding project balance.